Forkeh/node-express-assignment/README.md

 # Music artist app using Node.js and Express

-Music artist database, with CRUD functionality, sort and filters options and the ability to add an artist to favorites.
+Music artists database with CRUD functionality.
+Includes search, sort and filter options, plus the ability to add an artist to your favorites, which you then can filter by.

 ## Installation

-Install dependencies with npm:
+Install dependencies:

 ```bash
   npm install